5 Best Belt Sanders For Woodworking (2024 Review)

 OVERVIEW

-With six amps of power, this belt sander might be best considered as a hobby-level product.
+With six amps of power, this belt sander might be best considered a hobby-level product.
 It will do the trick with softer woods, but it will take some time to get really rough material or hardwoods flat.

 PROS